jeffs/rfcs/text/2592-futures.md

 The implementation of an executor schedules the tasks it owns in a cooperative fashion.
-It is up to the implementation of an executor whether one or more operation system threads are used for this, as well as how many tasks can be spawned on it in parallel.
+It is up to the implementation of an executor whether one or more operating system threads are used for this, as well as how many tasks can be spawned on it in parallel.
 Some executor implementations may only be able to drive a single `Future` to completion, while others can provide the ability to dynamically accept new `Future`s that are driven to completion inside tasks.